ESSENTIAL SURGICAL SKILLS

 - have gained an appreciation of the different suture materials and surgical needles.

-- be able to institute local anaesthesia in a safe and efficient manner.
+- be able to institute local anaesthesia in a safe and efficient manner, as well as manage any pertinent complications.

 - be able to handle surgical instruments correctly and dispose of the sharps safely.

-- be able to tie a secure reef and surgeon’s knot,tie a knot at depth, and perform an instrument tie.
+- be able to tie a knot at depth and perform an instrument tie.

 - be able to execute basic and advanced suturing techniques.